 Folding Lang’s Origami Parrot

-I found diagrams for this in an origami page-a-day calendar I was given a few years ago.
-I’ve not found them anywhere else but I suspect these calendars recycle the models, in which case this may be the best place to find the diagrams.
+I found the origami parrot diagram for this model in an origami page-a-day calendar I was given a few years ago.
+I’ve not found the origami parrot instructions anywhere else but I suspect these calendars recycle the models, in which case this may be the best place to find the diagrams.
 The calendars are also great if you make the origami new years resolution to fold something everyday.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.